 Too many of these increase the risk of injury, which is why many running shoes tend to be minimalistic.

-Finally, the ACSM and WebMD caution against using shoes which weigh too much.
+Finally, the ACSM and WebMD caution against using shoes that weigh too much.
 The average running shoe should be 10 oz. or less (unless you have large feet).
-Extra weight again increases the strain on a person’s joints and muscles, making it easy for an individual to injure themselves.
+Extra weight gain increases the strain on a person’s joints and muscles, making it easy for an individual to injure themselves.

 Asics is a Japanese company founded in 1949.
 It produces hundreds of different models of shoes which use a diverse array of technologies, including different forms of modulation and padding.
 As of 2018, Asics describes its shoes as running footwear designed to contour to a person’s feet.

 Some of the most popular Asics shoes are the Kayano, Nimbus, and Cumulus.
 (If you were curious the differences between Nimbus & Cumulus you can find it here and the differences between Kayano and the Nimbus here).